Unesco World Heritage Site

 Good Walking Path

-NO shelter in this area, so bring along an umbrella or big scarf to protect you from the sun.
+NO shelter in this area, so brings along an umbrella or big scarf to protect you from the sun.

-This was a sophisticated cities which was divided into 4 parts :
+This was a sophisticated city which was divided into 4 parts :

 - Stupa Grove – it marks Xinjiang’s earliest stupas.